PGY2 Consultation-Liaison Psychiatry

 The majority of patients are over age 18 years and many are without health

-Caring for this patient population provides residents with a unique experience
+insurance.
+Caring for this patient population provides residents with

-with the challenges of patients with few resources.
+a unique experience in dealing with the challenges of patients with few

 Responsibilities and Procedures: